The top sights to see in Paris

 Whichever bank you head for, make a beeline for the city’s bustling department stores – Galeries Lafayette is particularly impressive – stocked with the very best Paris has to offer.

-Due to a recent fire, Notre-Dame cathedral will be closed until further notice.
+Due to a recent fire, the Notre-Dame cathedral will be closed until further notice.